elfarsif/spring-november/README.md

 ## Work in Progress

 While the application is functional, it's important to note that Recipe Version Control is still a work in progress.
 Some features are yet to be implemented, and there may be bugs in the current version.
-But I still hope its fun to around with as a concept :)
+But I still hope its fun to try in out:), also the code is kinda messy currently as I said, work in progress haha

 ## Table of Contents